-The first music cognition book I read was “Musicophilia: Tales of Music and the Brain” by Oliver Sacks.
+The first book I read on the subject was “Musicophilia: Tales of Music and the Brain” by Oliver Sacks.
 This book share some very interesting cases where peoples’ relationships to music change all because of a change in their brains.

 Sacks talks about people who experience seizures, triggered by or involving music.
 A man struck by lightning later has the sudden urge to learn all of Chopin’s works on piano.
 And there are tons of other cases where music changed people’s lives.

 Another book that I am currently reading is “This is Your Brain on Music: The Science of a Human Obsession” by Daniel Levitin.
 This book is a bit more technical than “Musicophilia,” but it is still worth reading.
 So far, it talks about pitch relationships, music and emotion, and why we love music (organized sound).

 If you can’t wait to get a book, then I would also suggest checking out the Society for Music Perception and Cognition.
 They have an entire page of resources that you can check out.
-These include other music cognition organizations, other related websites, and even a list of music cognition labs around the world.
+These include other music cognition organizations, other related websites, and even a list of related labs around the world.

 Will I Be Pursuing Music Cognition as a Career?

 I have other interests that music cognition would let me explore, like foreign languages and neuroscience.
 In fact, there was a short period of time during middle and high school when I wanted to become a neurologist.

 The preteen in me is beaming right now.

 What Should I Major in as an Undergrad?

 If you are interested in music cognition, definitely major in music.
-You could major in general music, performance, music education, or some other field of music.
+You could major in general music, performance, education, or some other field like composition.

 Most schools don’t have an undergraduate major in music cognition.
 Majoring in music will prepare you for graduate study, and it can also make you more marketable later on.